anranlee99/arcadle/README.md

 # Arcadle

 Hi, I'm Aaron and like the rest of the world, I was swept up in the wordle craze during the pandemic.
 Sharing the game results with friends on a near daily basis had been a huge source of fun for me.
 That being said, it was a brief experience that left me wanting more.
-So, created Arcadle with the goal of a site that gave you reason to spend more time playing wordle.
+So, I created Arcadle with the goal of a site that gave you reason to spend more time playing wordle.

 ## Game Modes